 These are just some of the burning questions business owners should be asking themselves when assessing performance.
 The review also helps to determine your course of action for the next six months.
-Let’s look at some tips and frameworks that will help your business propel forward through the next half of 2022.
+Let’s look at some tips and frameworks that will help your business propel forward.

 Why are mid-year reviews important?

 Mid-year reviews offer the perfect opportunity for business owners to do a pulse check.
 You can gauge how the business has been performing, whether any changes have been effective, and if business goals or objectives need to be adjusted accordingly.
 An honest and objective assessment helps to measure if your business has veered away from intended goals.